nejcm/nejcm/README.md

 - 🎯 Full stack web developer
 - ❤️ Open source contributor
-- 🔭 I'm currently working on a CMS using React and Node.js
+- 🔭 I'm currently working on a video streaming platform
 - 🌱 I'm currently learning Rxjs
 - 🎓 I'm trying to improve my GraphQL and Typescript skills
 - 👯 I’m looking to collaborate on any Open Source Projects
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
-- 💬 Ask me about anything, I would love to answer
+- 💬 Ask me about anything.
+Would love to answer
 - 📫 Reach me at: **[nmursi2@gmail.com](nmursi2@gmail.com)**

 <br />